Resources for Working with MLA

 Sources taken from the MHCC Library Databases will already be listed at the bottom of the article in MLA format.
 Simply copy and paste the citation from the database entry to your Works Cited page (making sure the entry is: in proper alphabetical position, bold type, double-spaced, and in proper “hanging” format”).

 Lastly, although most essays in Writing and Humanities classes will be formatted according to the Modern Language Association (MLA) guidelines, many other classes will use alternative formats such as APA, Chicago and ASA documentation styles.
-Use this link to assist in the construction of these alternative formats.
+Use this course link to assist in the construction of these alternative formats.

 As always, when in doubt…reach out!